david6983/mocassin-web/README.md

 This project is the web app version of the [Mocassin](https://github.com/david6983/mocassin) software written in [Kotlin](http://kotlinlang.org/) and the ui framework [TornadoFx](https://tornadofx.io/).

+## What is the desktop software Mocassin ?

 Mocassin is a graphical interface to generate data structures such as simple linked list in C programming.
 The idea comes from my first classes of C when I learned how to create linked lists.
 I wanted to generalize the variables inside linked lists without using `void*`.